DrFaust92/bitbucket-go-client/docs/PullrequestsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesWorkspaceRepoSlugDefaultReviewersGet**
-> PaginatedAccounts RepositoriesWorkspaceRepoSlugDefaultReviewersGet(ctx, repoSlug, workspace)
+> PaginatedAccounts RepositoriesWorkspaceRepoSlugDefaultReviewersGet(ctx, repoSlug, workspace, optional)
 List default reviewers

 Returns the repository's default reviewers.
 These are the users that are automatically added as reviewers on every new pull request that is created.
 To obtain the repository's default reviewers as well as the default reviewers inherited from the project, use the [effective-default-reveiwers](#api-repositories-workspace-repo-slug-effective-default-reviewers-get) endpoint.